sagemath/trac_to_gh/Issue 6493.md

 # Issue 6493: new scipy-0.7.p2 spkg is broken on 64-bit OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6493

 Original creator: was